Project overview

 Pros

-• Asking after purchase feels more relevant and contextual.
+• Contextual timing: Asking after purchase feels more natural and relevant.

 Cons

-Below is a more exhaustive illustration of the 2 proposals.
+Below is a visual comparison of both proposals.

-Engineering initially raised concerns about technical feasibility, particularly scenarios where the EntOs (Glass operating system) couldn’t create an account.
-To address this, I organized a session with Engineering and Product, clarifying that Sky would share customer details with the Partner, who would handle account creation.
+Engineering initially raised concerns about technical feasibility, particularly EntOS limitations.
+I led a clarification session with Product and Engineering confirming that Sky would pass customer details to the Partner, who would complete account creation.

-Once aligned across Product, Engineering, Design, and Copy, we proceeded with moderated user testing for Proposal 1.
+With alignment across teams, we proceeded to moderated user testing for Proposal 1.

 Moderated user testing

-Based on this, the recommendation from Research was to also test Proposal 2 along with Proposal 1.
+Based on this, the recommendation from Research was to also test Proposal 2 along with Proposal 1 to test our assumptions.

 The workshop also created a space to build upon our research questions and testing hypotheses.